mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 - good file names should be better human parsible, say with a date as well as the unparsible hash
 - the hash might better be stored inside the file, albeit, this will depend on the file type

+#### Extra task for the fast ones

+Implement a function which also add a date, such that files get sorted in a nice way.

 ## T10
 ### Documentation